MondayMatters Lent: Day 8 State of the Union

 MondayMatters Lent: Day One The Horse

-Acts 9:1-9 “Meanwhile, Saul was still breathing out murderous threats against the Lord’s disciples.
-He went to the high priest 2 and asked him for letters to the synagogues in Damascus, so that if he found any there who belonged to the Way, whether men or women, he might take them as prisoners to Jerusalem.
-3 As he neared Damascus on his journey, suddenly a light from heaven flashed around him.
-4 He fell to the ground and heard a voice say to him, “Saul, Saul, why do you persecute me?”
+MondayMatters Lent: Day One Acts 9:1-9 “Meanwhile, Saul was still breathing out murderous threats against the Lord’s disciples.
+He went to the high priest 2 and asked him for letters to the synagogues in Damascus, so that if he found any there who belonged to the Way, whether men or women, he might take them… Continue Reading

 July 3